- Psychological Issues

 Over the last 7 years I struggled with my health, my finances, my career, and my relationships.
 It’s been a very long 7 years, but with the help of therapy and the support of my friends and family I reclaimed a large part of my life.

-Today, I still have the Coping With Flashbacks, nightmares and anxiety.
+Today, I still have the flashbacks, nightmares and anxiety.
 There are still times when I’m afraid to go to sleep, or even to go outside.
 Six months ago I had to withdraw from some classes at school because my symptoms worsened.

 But I got through it, like I’ll get through each episode in the future.

 Today, my therapy continues, and my family is still right here.
 I am active in NAMI Eastside, I will be graduating from Bellevue Community College in January, and I help my father coach my nephew’s soccer team.
 I am as active and as happy as I was before that trip to LA, something I never thought I would be able to say.